 Yeah, as you probably figured out, I like this option, concrete overlayment and polish are the closest you can get to a true concrete polished floor and gives you a lot of cool options.

-As the pic shows, overlayments can and are beautiful.
+As the pic shows, overlayments can be beautiful!
 These finishes, when poured and finished correctly give the end-user years of high performance along with a very low amount of maintenance needed.

 There are also, a wide variety of types of overlayments and finishes that can range from a cost-effective finish around $3 – $5 bucks per foot, $7 – $13 if you are polishing the overlayment to well over $20 bucks per foot and more.

 Keep in mind, this is not including the prep you must do before pouring an overlayment. these overlayments when polished, gives you a very consistent mostly salt & pepper finish.
 But, many other finishes are possible as well, for instance, a skilled contractor can "broadcast" into the pour a Varity of aggregates like colored glass, brass, different materials that when polished give a beautiful and unique look to your floor. it just depending on your taste, imagination and depth of your pockets!

 So, while the costs for any of these replacement options vary greatly, we do begin to see replacement costs with these methods running the general range of $4.00 – $16.00 sq. ft. (not including option #3, the tear out and replacement of the slab.)